nimalan-parameswaran/SmartBio-Air/README.md

 ---

-## Expected Outcomes
+##  Outcomes
-The expected outcomes of the project include:
+Outcomes of the project include:

 - A functional indoor air purification prototype with algae-based biological treatment